tendermint/tendermint/abcix/README.md

   - If `Code` is non-zero, the block is treated as invalid.
   - ABCIx will compare the hash of the returned `Tags` with `LastResultHash` in header (`LastResultHash` will be renamed to `ResultHash` in TendermintX).
 If the comparison fails, TendermintX will treat the block as invalid.

-## ABCI Adaptor
+## ABCI Adapter
-ABCI adaptor implements ABCIx and translates all ABCIx methods to ABCI methods.
+ABCI adapter implements ABCIx and translates all ABCIx methods to ABCI methods.
 Basically, ABCI adaptor implements the ABCIx methods as:

 - **CheckTx**: call and return ABCI.CheckTx with Priority 0.
-- **CreateBlock**: iterate and include txs from mempool until maxGas or maxBytes limits is reached.
-Do not execute any txs.
+- **CreateBlock**: iterate and include txs from mempool until maxGas or maxBytes limits is reached without executing any txs.
 Return AppHash and Tags of the previous block that are stored in the application DB.
 - **CheckBlock**: compare whether header.AppHash equals to the AppHash of the previous block stored in the application.
 Return the Tags of the previous block stored in the application DB.
 - **DeliverBlock**: call ABCI.DeliverBlock.
 Store ABCI.DeliverBlock.Data and ABCI.DeliverBlock.Tags in application DB.
 Return the Tags of the previous block stored in the applicaiton DB.